sparkletown/sparkle/docs/Questions.md

 <H1> Styles </H1>
 Currently we both use Styled-Components and scss across our codebase.
 I think we should stick to one and remove the other

----

-Mike's comment: _Personally, I prefer styled-components because they allow you to pass variables to your styles from the component_

 <H1> Data fetching & selectors in components </H1>
 We have a lot of ambiguity about how we interact with data in our app.
 For example: